blakejakopovic/dotfiles/README.md

 # Run bootstrap script
 ~/.dotfiles/install
 ```
+For additional customisation, please use the `.private` file to store personal information, such as git credentials.
+Note that you must also rename `.private.sample` to `.private` and that the `.private` file is not tracked by git.

 NB.
 The bootstrap script can be run multiple times, and should be run again after updates.